garychou/postindustrial/docs/year-5.md

 Every single piece of advice I’ve given has been something that I sort of stashed away in my head because I’ve known it’s something I would need for myself in the future.
 That’s what keeps me going as a teacher.
 I’m constantly building up this library of both problems and solutions, and that has helped me be a better creator.

-<Quote2 cite="Christina">When it actually comes down to your own problem, you approach it in a way that’s somehow objectively just dumber.</Quote2>
+<Quote2 cite="Chris">When it actually comes down to your own problem, you approach it in a way that’s somehow objectively just dumber.</Quote2>

 **C:** Yeah, definitely.
 But it’s hard to take the advice.
 Even if you’re the one who gave it, even if you’ve given it to dozens of other people.
 When it actually comes down to your own problem, you approach it in a way that’s somehow objectively just dumber.
 It doesn’t make any sense.